tommywood81/auto-encoder-project/README.md

 The architecture strikes the right balance between performance, interpretability, and maintainability - crucial for production fraud detection systems.

+### **Dashboard Usage for Anomaly Analysis**

+To explore the model's anomaly detection capabilities in the web dashboard:

+1. **Set Sensitivity to 99%**: Adjust the percentile slider to 99% to view the top 1% of anomaly scores
+2. **Navigate Through Results**: The transactions are sorted by anomaly score (highest to lowest)
+3. **Pagination Required**: You'll need to paginate through several pages before encountering ground truth fraud cases

+**Why This Behavior is Normal for Autoencoders:**

+This pattern is expected and demonstrates the sophisticated nature of our autoencoder-based anomaly detection system.
+The model learns complex, non-linear representations of normal transaction patterns through its deep neural architecture and extensive feature engineering pipeline.
+When presented with anomalous transactions, the autoencoder struggles to reconstruct them accurately, resulting in high reconstruction error (anomaly scores).

+The feature engineering process creates 85+ engineered features including:
+- **Temporal patterns**: Cyclical encoding of time features, business hour indicators
+- **Statistical interactions**: Amount-V feature interactions, volatility measures
+- **Risk indicators**: Z-scores, outlier flags, comprehensive risk scoring
+- **Domain-specific features**: Weekend high-value flags, suspicious time patterns

+This rich feature representation means the autoencoder can identify subtle anomalies that may not immediately correlate with obvious fraud indicators.
+The highest anomaly scores often represent transactions with complex, multi-dimensional anomalous patterns rather than simple rule-based fraud flags.
+This sophisticated approach is why autoencoders excel at detecting previously unseen fraud patterns and why the top anomalies may not always align with traditional fraud detection heuristics.

 ---

 ## 🛠️ Development